brickbots/PiFinder/docs/source/dev_guide.rst

 .. note::

-   The avaiable flags may change with forthcomming releases.
+   The avaiable commandline flags may change with forthcomming releases.
 Always refer to the real output of the commandline parameter "-h".

 -x, --verbose | debug information .................................